Loading

 [ "filter-cl" ]

-A freelancer you have an existing contract with, have worked with before, or have messaged through Project Catalog or consultations can also propose new contracts and include a scheduled rate increase.
+For proposed contracts: A freelancer you you've worked with or messaged through Project Catalog or consultations can also propose new contracts and include a scheduled rate increase.
 You’ll see it in the Rate increase section of the contract.
-You can approve or decline the contract.
-If you want to propose changes, you can edit the offer.
+You can approve or decline the contract or propose changes, including to the scheduled rate increase, by editing the offer.

 Does a rate increase result in a new contract?